Abar23/CSE5542/Projects/Assignment1/README.md

 necessary to traverse all components that make up the model hierarchy.
 The HierarchicalModel class stores the root ModelNode, and performs tree traversal for drawing the model and deleteing all memory that was allocated for the model.

 Finally, the Robot class is a pretty big class that deals with setting up all primitive shapes, hierarchy nodes, and pointers between the hierarchy nodes in order to setup the arms, legs, and head of the robot.
 Each leg of the robot is comprised of one cone, two spheres, and two cylinders.
 Each arm of the robot is comprised of two spheres and two cylinders.
 The head is comprised of a cylinder and a torus.
 The body is just a cube.

-Extra Credit:
-I am an undergraduate CSE student here at OSU.
-Professor Chen staetd in class that undergrads will get extra crediti if they implement the "Undergraduate Only" portion of the labs.
-So, all the extra credit that I completed includes triangulation of the primitive objects, creating a hierarchical model for the robot, and implementing a Torus primitive.

-IMPORTANT NOTE: I created my project in Visual Studios.
-I tried to avoid using Windows specific calls in the code, however, there is only one Windows define that I had to use so that I could make use of c library I/O. Please let me know if your machine has troubles running the code.